-The Drawings of Jean-Pierre Hébert - Master Algorist

-by Roman Verostko, 2003
+On the Master Algorist: Jean-Pierre Hébert by Roman Verostko, 2003

 About Jean-Pierre Hébert.

-Jean-Pierre, a founding member of the algorists, has experimented with innovative algorithmic procedures for over 20 years.
-Although well known for the zen-like qualities of his algorithmic drawings, he has also created major work with alternative technologies developed in his studio.
+Jean-Pierre has experimented with innovative algorithmic procedures for over 25 years.
+Although well known for the Zen-like qualities of his algorithmic drawings, he has also created important work with alternative technologies developed in his studio.
 His experimental work testifies to a vigorous pursuit to join well-formed algorist procedure with fine arts traditions.
-Among late 20th Century algorists his work emerges with a rare blend of algorithmic virtuosity and a French sensibilité for the texture and feel of his media.
-During the last quarter of the 20th Century he and his fellow algorists opened a new frontier of visual form.
-Their work constitutes the first major body of art leading to the current "generative art" movementt.
+With frequently shared visits we worked together in founding the algorists who were among the first generation of artists to create generative art, Among 20th Century algorists his work emerges with a rare blend of algorithmic virtuosity and a French sensibility for the texture and feel of his media.
+During the last quarter of the 20th Century his work and that of his fellow algorists opened new frontiers of visual form.
+Their pioneering work with algorithmic art in the 20th Century paved the way for the algorithmic innovation shaping 21st Century art practice.